justTimTim/scheduler-LogAndLock/README.md

 bean.
 ______________________________________

-Then you need to create a configuration to work with. but you can specify your own values through
+Then you need to create a configuration to work with.

 ~~~java
 import com.aav.jdbc.JdbcStorageAction;